jimz011/homekit-infused/README.md

 - Create a custom alarm, HKI has a lock/alarm in the header, you MUST set this up even if you are never going to use it! https://www.home-assistant.io/integrations/manual/
 - Create a time sensor https://www.home-assistant.io/integrations/time_date/, you MUST have this for the homepage greeting to work properly.
 - Install HACS https://hacs.xyz/docs/installation/manual
 - Create/edit a `customize.yaml` file, this file is automatically created whenever you edit an entity through the UI configuration>customize.
 However you can create this file yourself if you don't have it already.
-Just put the file at the root of your config (e.g. same location as where `configuration.yaml` is located).
+Just put the file at the root of your config, you can also download the example customize.yaml file instead.
 You might need the following entry in your `configuration.yaml` file
 ```
 homeassistant:
     customize: !include customize.yaml